 When it comes to finding your favorite graphic design style, give yourself time to experiment and also take note of what you like.
 What kinds of pins do you tend to pin most on Pinterest?
 What makes you stop scrolling and take notice on Instagram?
 What are your favorite things to see on Facebook?

 Use your own experiences and interests to forge your unique brand identity.
 And to recap, here’s all you need to do to get started in creating your own graphics:

 Create templates to work from

 Keep your designs simple and clean.

 Use each template to create additional variations of your graphics

 And there you have it!
-While I know this is easier said (or read) than done, getting into a rhythm of creating social media graphics can be easy as pie, and the payoff of having an easily recognizable brand is totally worth it.
+While I know this is easier said than done, getting into a rhythm of creating social media graphics can be easy, and the payoff of having a recognizable brand out there on the web doing work for you is totally worth it.

 Do you have any questions on how to create your own graphics?
-What design tools do you love to use?
-Have you learned anything new about your design style since you started?
+What design tools do you love?
+Where are you hitting roadblocks?
+Comment below and I’ll help you out.